juicedata/juicefs/README.md

 ![build](https://github.com/juicedata/juicesync/workflows/build/badge.svg) ![release](https://github.com/juicedata/juicesync/workflows/release/badge.svg)

-Juicesync is a tool to move your data in object storage between any clouds or regions.
+Juicesync is a tool to move your data in object storage between any clouds or regions, also support local file, sftp and HDFS.

 # How it works?